pratsgl/kubernetesupgrade/Readme.md

 # Upgrade Kubernetes  from version 1.18.2 to version 1.19.2
 The following document show how to upgrade Kubernetes  from version 1.18.2 to version 1.19.2 on Kubernetes cluster running on RHEL7/Centos7.
+Its a 3 node cluster 1 Master & 2 Worker nodes .
 We already have K8s cluster with v1.18.2 running on Centos7

 ```
 user@lab-server:~/projects/kubernetes/vagrant-provisioning$ kubectl get node